portgasalif/path-to-the-hat/README.md

 2. Find your hat without falling into holes
 3. Don't step outside the field!

-## Tech Stack
+## Author

-- JavaScript
-- Node.js
+Developed by 💻 Alif Fachrel, Built with JavaScript & Node.js